jordandelbar/titanic-kaggle/README.md

 ```
 pip install tox
 ```
-The different steps explained in the description are then performed by different tox commands.
+The different steps explained in the description are then performed by different `tox` commands.
-But first you need to set up three `environment variables`:
+First you need to set up three `environment variables`

+### :seedling: Environment variables

 ```
 export KAGGLE_USERNAME=your-kaggle-username
 export KAGGLE_KEY=your-kaggle-key